 You need to automate your dropshipping processes so that the order can be correctly transferred from your Magento store (and marketplaces) to your back-end systems.

 A multichannel management drop shipping solution makes this integration possible and this is – by far – the most practical and efficient solution.
 This is because a multichannel platform can handle your complex selling environment.

 An ideal platform should allow you to work from a centralized location for all of your orders.
 Look for one that allows you to:

-When done correctly, drop shipping can have a significant impact on a business’s bottom line.
-Whether you’re just starting off your Magento webstore, or want to integrate your apps with other sales channels, you can take advantage of drop shipping.
+Dropshipping is a nice business model, especially useful for those that aim to operate at low costs.
+Whether you’re just starting your Magento store, or want to integrate your apps with other sales channels, you can take advantage of drop shipping.